 These terms are both used often when describing the flavor of food, but in actuality, they aren’t flavors.
 The term “pungency” is what researchers use for the hot sensation that comes from eating foods like chili peppers.
 Excessively pungent foods are often considered difficult to eat.
 Piquancy describes a lower level of pungency but with detectable and agreeable flavors.
 Mustard is an example of a piquant spice.

 What are the five basic tastes?

 Taste is the sensation you get when something has a chemical reaction with the taste buds in your mouth.
-Compounds in foods get dissolved in saliva and come into contact with taste buds.
+A food’s compounds dissolve in saliva and come into contact with taste buds.

 The flavor that we call sweet usually comes from sugar and related compounds.
-Other compounds that we perceive as being sweet include certain amino acids and alcohols from fruit and fruit juices.
-Sweet is often a sign of foods that are rich in nutrients.
+Other compounds we perceive as sweet include certain amino acids and alcohols from fruit and fruit juices.
+Sweetness is often a sign of foods that are rich in nutrients.

 The sour taste comes from acids and acidic solutions.
 Common naturally acidic foods include fruits like lemons and cranberries.